Artisan Partners (APAM)

 Asset managers are fee-based, capital light firms that manage client capital rather than their own, so they are not balance sheet businesses.
 Additionally, book value fails to capture the value of brands, investment track records, and other intangibles, thus understating intrinsic value, while ROE can look artificially high due to the relatively smaller bases of equity capital needed to operate the business compared to banks and insurers.

-9. Key Takeaways from Artisan Partners’s Q3 Results
+9. Key Takeaways from Artisan Partners’s Q4 Results

 It was good to see Artisan Partners beat analysts’ EPS expectations this quarter.
-On the other hand, its revenue missed Wall Street’s estimates due to worse-than-anticipated AUM growth.
-Zooming out, we think this was a mixed quarter.
-The stock traded up 3% to $45.50 immediately after reporting.
+We were also happy its revenue outperformed Wall Street’s estimates.
+On the other hand, its AUM slightly missed.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock traded up 3.9% to $46.26 immediately following the results.

 10. Is Now The Time To Buy Artisan Partners?

 Artisan Partners’s business quality ultimately falls short of our standards.
-To begin with, its revenue growth was mediocre over the last five years.
-Plus, Artisan Partners’s weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+To begin with, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
+On top of that, Artisan Partners’s weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders, and its AUM growth was mediocre over the last five years.

-Artisan Partners’s P/E ratio based on the next 12 months is 10.5x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better investments elsewhere.
+Artisan Partners’s P/E ratio based on the next 12 months is 11x.
+Beauty is in the eye of the beholder, but we don’t really see a big opportunity at the moment.
+We're pretty confident there are more exciting stocks to buy at the moment.

-Wall Street analysts have a consensus one-year price target of $45.25 on the company (compared to the current share price of $42.41).
+Wall Street analysts have a consensus one-year price target of $43.25 on the company (compared to the current share price of $46.26), implying they don’t see much short-term potential in Artisan Partners.